Piecing Me Together

-Piecing Me Together is a 2017 young adult novel by Renée Watson.
+Piecing Me Together is a 2017 young adult novel written by Renée Watson.
 The first person novel tells the story of Jade, an ambitious African American high school student.
 The book, a New York Times best seller, was well reviewed and won several awards.

 Plot

 Jade, who is also the book's narrator, is a sixteen-year-old African American student attending a mostly white private school in Portland, Oregon on a scholarship.
 Jade is from a poor neighborhood and is different from the rest of her school.
 Heeding her mother's advice, Jade works to take advantage of every opportunity presented to her.
 Hoping to be afforded the opportunity to study abroad so she can utilize her fluent Spanish Skills, Jade is instead offered the chance to be paired with a mentor in the Women to Women program by her school's guidance counselor.
 Paired with Maxine, Jade initially has high hopes for this mentor-ship, hopes which are dashed when Maxine proves unreliable and Jade begins to wonder if it is she or Maxine who is getting more out of the program.
 Through her art, Jade begins to act on the realization that she needs to make her own opportunities.